The bonus malus system

 What is a bonus malus system?

 Bonus means good.
 Malus means bad.
-The idea of the bonus malus system is to reward vehicles that emit relatively small amounts (up to 60 grams per kilometre) of carbon dioxide (CO2), with a maximum bonus of 60,000 SEK, while burdening vehicles that emit relatively large amounts of CO2 with higher vehicle tax for the first three years: malus.
+The idea of the bonus malus system is to reward vehicles that emit relatively small amounts of carbon dioxide (CO2), while burdening vehicles that emit relatively large amounts of CO2 with higher vehicle tax for the first three years: malus.
 This way, the bonus malus system can serve as a complement to the more general fuel tax, and contribute to reducing the transport sector's oil dependence and climate impact.
 Since 8 November 2022 only the malus part of the system remains.

 The aim is to increase the proportion of low emission vehicles and contribute towards the object of a fossil-free vehicle fleet.
 CO2 emissions from new cars are expected to decrease faster than has been the case up to now.
 This will also, indirectly, reduce air pollution.